-A majority of our directors are "independent," as defined by The NASDAQ Stock Market LLC, and the board has determined that the independent directors do not have other relationships with us that prevent them from making objective, independent decisions.
+A majority of our directors are "independent," as defined by NASDAQ listing standards, and the board has determined that the independent directors do not have other relationships with us that prevent them from making objective, independent decisions.
 Generally, the board undertakes an annual review of director independence.
 This process consists of an oral question and answer session at a board meeting at which all directors hear the responses of each director and have an opportunity to evaluate the facts presented.
 This independence review is further supplemented by an annual questionnaire that directors are required to complete that contains a number of questions related to, among other things, independence and related-party transactions.

-In considering Mr. Downey's independence, our board of directors took into consideration his role as President of The Downey Group, Inc., which in 2013 received life insurance commissions relating to insurance purchased by Busey Bank, and ultimately determined that Mr. Downey was "independent" as defined by The NASDAQ Stock Market LLC, because such payments did not interfere with Mr. Downey's exercise of independent judgment in carrying out his responsibilities as a director.
+In considering Mr. Downey's independence, our board of directors took into consideration his role as President of The Downey Group, Inc., which in 2015 received life insurance commissions of \$11,930 relating to insurance purchased by Busey Bank.
+The board of directors ultimately determined that Mr. Downey was "independent" as defined by NASDAQ listing standards, because such payments did not interfere with Mr. Downey's exercise of independent judgment in carrying out his responsibilities as a director.
+In considering Mr. Meyer's independence, our board of directors took into consideration his role as Chairman of Midwest Television, Inc. (where Mr. Meyer's daughter is the President and a controlling stockholder), which is a 50% partner of an entity that leases property to First Busey.
+The board of directors ultimately determined Mr. Meyer is "independent" because the lease payments did not interfere with Mr. Meyer's exercise of independent judgment in carrying out his responsibilities as a director.
 In considering Mr. Knox's independence, however, the board determined that Mr. Knox is not "independent" because of the amount of legal services that Mr. Knox's law firm provides for First Busey and related entities.
 Additionally, because of their current or past positions as executive officers of First Busey, Messrs.
 Dukeman and Lykins are not considered "independent."

-Our board of directors held six meetings during 2013.
+Our board of directors held six regular meetings during 2015 and three board study sessions.
 All of the directors attended at least 75% of the board meetings and meetings of committees of which they were members.
-Our independent directors met three times in executive session during 2013, and we expect that they will meet at least two times in executive session during 2014.
-We require all our directors to attend the annual meeting.
-Last year all of our directors then serving attended our annual meeting, and we expect all of our directors will attend the 2014 Annual Meeting as well.
+Our independent directors met two times in executive session during 2015, and we expect that they will meet at least two times in executive session during 2016.
+We require all our directors to attend the Annual Meeting.
+Last year all but one of our directors then serving attended our Annual Meeting, and we expect all of our directors will attend the 2016 Annual Meeting.